Approx. Time Difference

 In humanities and social science courses, final exams are usually three hours in which you receive a set of essay questions and respond to three or four of them.
 Some courses use multiple-choice questions for part of the exam.
 Final exams typically count for 60 to 75 percent of the final grade for the course; assignments and tests during the semester make up the remaining 25 to 40 percent.
 In some courses, continuous assessment conducted throughout the semester takes the place of final exams.

 Grading systems used in South Africa differ from UC.
 Assignments and exams are given a percentage grade that, in most cases, is much lower than what would be expected according to the usual UC scale for comparable work.
 For example, 75 percent is an A at UCT.
-It is normal for average work to be marked 60–65; marks in the 60s are considered indicative of good, solid work.
+It is normal for average work to be marked 60–65; marks in the 60s equivalent of B grades and are considered indicative of good, solid work.

 South African universities have extensive, established procedures for quality control of courses and for protecting the rights of students by ensuring that grading practices are fair and consistent.
 Additional information on this procedure is on the UCT website.